katahiromz/Saimin/ReadMe.txt

 [(Operations)]

-- Left-clicking on the screen toggles the screen split.
-- Center-click on the screen to change direction.
-- Rotation speed can be adjusted by mouse wheel rotation.
-- The rotation radius of the center point can be adjusted by holding down the Ctrl key and rotating the mouse wheel.
-- Right-click on the screen to move to the next video.
+- Left-click on the screen to move to the next video.
-- Right-click on the screen while holding down the Shift key to go to the previous image.
+- Left-click on the screen while holding down the Shift key to go to the previous image.
+- Right-clicking on the screen toggles the screen split.
+- Speed can be adjusted by mouse wheel rotation.

 [(License and Copyright Notice)]